-- Failure to complete required remedial work at the required level while on probation
+- Failure to complete required remedial work at the required level, and in a timely fashion, while on probation.

-- Failure to complete items required in a remediation contract at the required level while on probation
+- Failure to complete items required in a remediation contract at the required level, and in a timely fashion, while on probation.

-- Final grades in two consecutive semesters that result in probation
+- Final grades in two semesters that result in probation.

-- Failure to demonstrate "continued competency" of past course content
+- Failure to demonstrate "continued competency" per VII.
+B.

-- At the time of application to physical therapy, failure to report a felony record or arrest for a crime for which criminal charges are pending
+- At the time of application to physical therapy, and throughout matriculation as a PT student, failure to report a felony record or arrest for a crime for which criminal charges are pending.

-- Semester 1 is at Pew Grand Rapids in the Campus Cook-DeVos Center for Health Sciences and Allendale Campus.
+- Semester one is at Pew Grand Rapids Campus in the Cook-DeVos Center for Health Sciences and at Allendale Campus.

-- Semester 2-6 and 8 are at Pew Grand Rapids in the Campus Cook-DeVos Center for Health Sciences.
+- Semesters two through six and eight are at Pew Grand Rapids Campus in the Cook-DeVos Center for Health Sciences.

-- Clinical experiences are in Michigan and other selected states during semesters 3, 5, 7, and 9.
+- Clinical experiences are in Michigan and other selected states during semesters three, five, seven, and nine.